Magazine

 3 trends in Commercial Real Estate

-The property market landscape in the U.S. is quickly getting characterized by strong fundamentals, high transaction volumes, and increased investment flows, and the trend is likely to continue through 2017 and beyond.
-It’s projected that the U.S. economy is poised to grow with more gains in employment.
-This was seen by the rate of unemployment dropping to 5 percent in 2016, which increased the demand for commercial real estate in different sectors.last updated Wednesday, May 17, 2023
+The U.S. property market landscape is quickly characterized by strong fundamentals, high transaction volumes, and increased investment flows, and the trend is likely to continue through 2017 and beyond.
+The U.S. economy is projected to grow, with more gains in employment.
+This was reflected in the unemployment rate dropping to 5 percent in 2016, which increased demand for commercial real estate across sectors.

 Many people are surprised that economic growth has not hit the end of the growth cycle, but there is a general indication over the last seven years, and it’s expected that the current process might take just under two years to hit the top.